 The new crown for the World’s Largest Solar plant has gone to Bhadla Solar Park in March 2020, which is located in Rajasthan, India with a total capacity of 2245 MW and is providing electricity to millions in India.

 The project takes full advantage of the dry and barren wasteland of 45 sq km.
 As Bhadla is located in the middle of a desert, it is prone to sand storms which might be a trouble for a solar plant, but not this one.
-This solar park is equipped with a very advance robotic tech which uses non-water techniques to clean the PV panels
+This solar park is equipped with a very advanced robotic tech which uses non-water techniques to clean the PV panels

 Bhadla: The Location

-Rajasthan is India’s most solar developed state.
+Rajasthan is India’s most solar-developed state.
 Bhadla is located in the Jodhpur district of Rajasthan and is described as “unlivable” due to extreme and harsh weather.
 The day temperature of this arid desert ranges from 46 to 48 ℃, coupled with sand storms makes it inhospitable.
 Rainfall is very scarce in this location as it is situated in the north-west of India, the monsoon clouds get saturated when it reaches this point.

 Having said that, this location is almost ideal for a solar plant as it has clear skies throughout the year.
 To be precise Rajasthan has the highest solar radiation of about 5.72kWh/m²/day, no doubt it has the largest solar plant in the world.